 Meet the Board of Directors

-Our six member Board of Directors are volunteers serving for terms specified by the Heartland Threads bylaws.
+Our five member Board of Directors are volunteers serving for terms specified by the Heartland Threads bylaws.

 Regenerative food & fiber have been the focus of much of my adult life.
 I raise endangered, heritage wool sheep and sell wool products from them.
 Spinner, artisan, crafter, vendor, gardener, teacher, herbalist, shepherd, organizer, & learner are some of the hats I wear.
 Before the pandemic, I hosted "Second Sundays", an informal gathering with fiber demonstrations, hands on learning & fiber networking.
 This was a precursor to Heartland Threads.
 I’m also: member of Sarasponda Spinners guild, workshop & farm tour leader with Soil Sisters of Southern Wisconsin, former owner of Sunporch Cafe & Art Gallery, vendor & volunteer at Wisconsin Sheep & Wool Festival, member of Seed Savers Exchange, and participant in the Livestock Conservancy program- "Shave 'em to Save 'em".